thebluesyrup/blog/tracetogether-the-privacy-update/index.md

 1. Transparency

     Other than via email requests or similar mediums, the TraceTogether team have not publicly acknowledged (on their website, social media or changelogs) that they collected data from their users.
-Their release notes also do not state the removal of the analytics platform.

     Furthermore, they have not stated how they would handle data that has already been collected.